top of page

 About Pictavia Leather

 Pictavia Leather is owned and run by Hamish Lamley, based in Perthshire, the heart of Scotland.
-All leather products are designed and made by Hamish and his apprentices.
+All leather products are designed and made by Hamish.

 A photo of Hamish Lamley dressed in Pictish clothing.